Azure/azure-kusto-labs/kafka-integration/distributed-mode/common/create-adx.md

 [Common resources menu for distributed KafkaConnect mode for ingestion into ADX](README.md)
 <hr>

-# 1. CREATE AN AZURE DATA EXPLORER CLUSTER
+# 1. FOCUS: AZURE DATA EXPLORER CLUSTER
-This module details creation of a Vnet injected cluster.
+This module details creation of a Vnet injected ADX cluster.

 # 2. Create an NSG for ADX
 Navigate to the resource group you created on the portal.